slemire/slemire.github.io/_posts/2020-08-01-htb-writeup-oouch.md

 ## Privesc

-That SSH shell is on the host and it's showing that the two web servers are running in different containers.
+That SSH shell is on the host and we see that the two web servers are running in different containers.

 ![](/assets/images/htb-writeup-oouch/Screenshot_35.png)

-I uploaded pspy to check if any processes are running in a cronjob
+After uploading pspy we can check if any processes are running in a cronjob.

-We can see here that iptables is used to blacklist our IP when we trigger the XSS filter and that there's a `get_pwnd` script that runs.
+We see here that iptables is used to blacklist our IP when we trigger the XSS filter and that there's a `get_pwnd` script that runs.
 This script is probably the XSS bot that fetches the URL submitted on the contact form.

 ![](/assets/images/htb-writeup-oouch/Screenshot_36.png)